The New Batman Adventures: Home media

-On December 6, 2005, The New Batman Adventures was released onto DVD by Warner Home Video (via DC Entertainment and Warner Bros.
+On December 6, 2005, The New Batman Adventures was released on DVD by Warner Home Video (via DC Entertainment and Warner Bros.
 Family Entertainment) under the title of Batman: The Animated Series - Volume Four (from The New Batman Adventures) to coincide with the previous three-volume DVD sets of Batman: The Animated Series.
 The series was released a second time on November 4, 2008, as part of a DVD release entitled Batman: The Complete Animated Series, which contained the episodes of all four volumes that were released in 2004/2005.
 The series has also been released for online media distribution services such as iTunes and Google Play specifically as "Season/Volume 4" of the complete animated series when the original two-season animated series was broken out differently into three seasons.
-The series was released on Blu-ray as part of Batman: The Complete Series in the fall of 2018.
+The series was released on Blu-ray as part of Batman: The Complete Animated Series in the fall of 2018.

 It is subsumed as Season 3 of the original series when it debuted on HBO Max on January 1, 2021.